 Relocating to Australia with a furry friend?
 Moving to Australia with a pet is certainly a process.
 Many of our customers get particularly nervous about one piece of the journey: the required quarantine period when their dog or cat arrives.
-As long as you’re organized, your pet’s quarantine period in Australia will be totally fine.
+Your pet’s quarantine period in Australia will be fine as long as you're organized.
 And a pet-owner reunion is even sweeter down under!

-All dogs and cats entering Australia are required to spend 10 days at the same post-entry quarantine facility: Mickleham Quarantine Station in Melbourne.
+All dogs and cats entering Australia must spend 10 days at the same post-entry quarantine facility: Mickleham Quarantine Station in Melbourne.
 It’s always a 10-day stay; there are no exceptions to this rule.
 This state-of-the-art facility cost the Aussies a whopping $380 million to build!
 (The Weekly Times)

 - Request an import permit

 - Plan for pickup or post-quarantine pet transportation